 For best performance, the side of the lens with the largest radius of curvature (flattest side) should face away from the collimated beam.
 Please see the diagram under the reference drawing link below for details.

 Custom Achromatic Lenses

 Detailed information regarding each achromatic doublet can be found in the Zemax® files included with the support documents for each doublet.
-Below are some examples of the measurement that can be made using the Zemax® files.
+Below are some examples of how the performance of these lenses can be examined using the Zemax® files.

 Focal Shift vs. Wavelength

 Thorlabs' achromatic doublets are optimized to provide a nearly constant focal length across a broad bandwidth.
 This is accomplished by utilizing a multi-element design to minimize the chromatic aberration of the lens.
 Dispersion in the first (positive) element of the doublet is corrected by the second (negative) element, resulting in better broadband performance than spherical singlets or aspheric lenses.
 The graph below shows the paraxial focal shift as a function of wavelength for the AC254-400-A, which is a 400 mm focal length, Ø25.4 mm achromatic doublet AR coated for the 400 - 700 nm range.

 Thorlabs' spherical doublet lenses have been corrected for various aberrations, including spherical aberration, chromatic aberration, and coma.
 One way of displaying the theoretical level of correction is through plots of wavefront error and ray traces to determine spot size.
 For example, in Figure 2, a plot of the wavefront at the image plane reveals information regarding aberration correction by using the AC254-125-C. In this example, the wavefront error is theoretically on the order of 3/100 of a wave.
 This indicates that the optical path length difference (OPD) is extremely small for rays going through the center of the lens and at nearly full aperture.